February / March – Gender Equality

 1. Consider information presented in charter applications, university action plans and reports to better understand institutional priorities to tackle gender inequality (particularly work on our Athena Swan Charter and our Gender Pay Gap Reports) and reflect on your role within this work.

-2. Understand why members of our community think it is important to celebrate International Women’s Day by reading profiles on our Staff News pages.
-Staff have also recently contributed to a news piece on International Day of Women and Girls in Science.
+2. Understand why members of our community think it is important to celebrate International Women’s Day and the International Day of Women and Girls in Science.

 3. Engage with the St Andrews Institute for Gender Studies (StAIGS) events, information and suggested reading to learn more about issues that range from feminism and women’s studies to masculine studies, queer theory, and sexuality studies.
 If you are interested in further study, you can also find further information on the MLitt Gender Studies programme on our website.